 This pages shows a summary of water test results completed for the Flint Secondary Water Source Project.
 Water samples were collected throughout the community from multiple sampling events.
 Sampling events are the times when the water sampling teams comes to collect water samples.

 Select the sampling event you are interested in reviewing.
 Each sampling event will show a summary table with the most recent test results data that has been processed.
 As new results are processed, a new sampling event table will be added with those results.
 These results do not provide, and are not meant to be, a complete summary of the findings.
-MDHHS will develop two reports summarizing the results.
-The first report will summarize the first 13 sampling events.
-The second report will summarize the five sampling events from follow-up sampling.
-Both reports will be posted online.
+The initial sampling report can be seen on the Community Results Summary page.
+MDHHS is developing a final report to summarize the complete findings from the drinking water sampling program.
+The final report will be posted on this website when available.

 Section 1: Metals